ZohairSheikh/CarHakeem/README.md

 # CarHakeem
-An all in one body shop solution for the automotive industry.
+An all in one body shop solution for the automotive industry.We have created this application using NodeJS, Java, and MongoDB frameworks.
+The application is our project to fulfill our Final Year Project's requirements.

                          __________________________________________________
                         |                                                  |